marcospereirampj/python-keycloak/README.md

 ## Python version support

-We only support Python versions which have active or security support by the Python Software Foundation.
-You find the list of active python versions [here](https://endoflife.date/python).
+We only support Python versions that have active or security support by the Python Software Foundation.
+You can find the list of active Python versions [here](https://endoflife.date/python).

 ## Example of Using Keycloak OpenID